Undergraduate Transfer Credit Policy

 First-year (elementary) or second-year (intermediate) foreign-language credit is not granted either by examination or by course completion in a student’s native language.
 “Native language” is defined as the language spoken in the student’s home during the first six years of his or her life and in which he or she received instruction through the seventh grade.

 Credit is not awarded for prerequisite courses in mathematics or foreign languages completed after a more advanced course has been completed.
 For example, students will not be awarded credit for Spanish 102 if taken after Spanish 103.

 If a department makes the determination that two of its courses have essentially overlapping content, credit is awarded for only one.
 (Students should consult the catalog and/or the department chair in cases of doubt).
-The different schools of the College may have parallel or duplicate courses with similar course titles and with identical numbers (but differing course codes to denote the individual school).
-Students do not receive credit for identical or parallel courses repeated in different schools of the College, and the duplicate course will not count toward the credit load for financial aid purposes.
+The different schools of the University may have parallel or duplicate courses with similar course titles and with identical numbers (but differing course codes to denote the individual school).
+Students do not receive credit for identical or parallel courses repeated in different schools of the University, and the duplicate course will not count toward the credit load for financial aid purposes.

 Any credits transferred above 75 do not count towards a baccalaureate degree, and any credits transferred above 36 do not count towards an associate degree.

 Each program may have additional transfer credit policies regarding professional courses, please refer to the program website for additional information.